cpplain/launch-school-core-curriculum/rb101/lesson_4/lesson-4-notes.md

 end
 ```

-- For a **hash**, `each` requires two arguments and assigns the current element’s key to the first argument and the value to the second argument for each iteration.
+- For a **hash**, `each` requires two arguments and assigns the current element's key to the first argument and the value to the second argument for each iteration.

 <!-- prettier-ignore -->
 ```ruby